 Laparoscopic appendectomy does seem to have some advantages, and increasing numbers of appendectomies are being done laparoscopically.
 Wound infection rates may be a bit lower, and time to return to work averages a day or two sooner.
 Some studies, however, suggest a higher rate of late intra-abdominal infections with laparoscopic surgery as compared to traditional open techniques.

-Not all can be appendicitis removed laparoscopically.
+Not all appendicices can be removed laparoscopically.
 What has become clear is that the decision to attempt laparoscopic vs. open removal has to be made on a case-by-case basis.
 Often it may involve an initial laparoscopic step for diagnosis and then making a conventional incision (perhaps a bit smaller since the location of the appendix may be pin-pointed) for appendix removal.

 The appendix is sometimes removed incidentally during an operation for another problem.
 While this has decreased in popularity among general surgeons and gynecologists, it is important for patients undergoing abdominal operations to know whether or not the appendix was removed.
 When the operation is done for suspected appendicitis, and then the appendix is found to be normal, and no alternative disease or contradiction to appendectomy is identified, it is usual practice to remove the appendix to avoid future confusion.
-Thus every patient needs to know the surgical findings and the operation accomplished, as well as the pathologist's report; does it confirm the surgeon's diagnosis of acute appendicitis?
+Thus every patient needs to know the surgical findings and the operation accomplished, as well as the pathologist’s report—does it confirm the surgeon’s diagnosis of acute appendicitis?
 It is quite acceptable to remove a normal appendix; it is not acceptable for the patient not to know the full nature of the illness.